Medical Examinations Overview

 Candidates who withhold obviously disqualifying medical information will be disenrolled and won’t be eligible to reapply to the Academy.

-Other commissioning sources, such as ROTC programs, utilize the DoDMERB for their certification process and will be supplied information as to why the cadet was disenrolled.
+Other commissioning sources, such as ROTC programs, use the DoDMERB for their certification process and will be supplied information as to why the cadet was disenrolled.

 Medical Examination Results